hwdsl2/docker-ipsec-vpn-server/docs/advanced-usage.md

 If the Docker host has a public (global unicast) IPv6 address and the requirements below are met, IPv6 support for IKEv2 clients is automatically enabled when the container starts.
 No manual configuration is needed.

 **Note:** IPv6 works without additional configuration when using the strongSwan VPN client on Android.
-For Windows and macOS clients, follow the platform-specific steps below. iOS clients do not currently support routing IPv6 traffic through the IKEv2 VPN.
+For Windows and macOS clients, follow the platform-specific steps below. iOS clients do not currently support routing IPv6 traffic through the IKEv2 VPN; you may instead use [OpenVPN](https://github.com/hwdsl2/openvpn-install) or [WireGuard](https://github.com/hwdsl2/wireguard-install).

 <details>
 <summary>